snehalathaYeleswarapu/amazon-clone/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

+You may serve it with static server--> npm install -g serve after building (or) serve -s build

+Reference to know more about the deployment--> https://cra.link/deployment

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.